CloudLabs-MOC/CloudLabs-SEED/Software Security/Return-to-libc Attack and ROP/Return-to-libc-Attack-and-ROP.md

 ### 2.2 Turning off countermeasures

 You can execute the lab tasks using our pre-built Ubuntu virtual machines.
-Ubuntu and other Linux distributions have implemented several security mechanisms to make the buffer-overflow attack difficult.
+Ubuntu and other Linux distributions have implemented several security mechanisms to make the buffer-overflow attack difficult.
 To simplify our attacks, we need to disable them first

 **Address Space Randomization**.
 Ubuntu and several other Linux-based systems use address space randomization to randomize the starting address of heap and stack, making guessing the exact addresses difficult.
 Guessing addresses is one of the critical steps of buffer-overflow attacks.
 In this lab, we disable this feature using the following command: